 - Mandatory Parent Student Meeting held on July 8th In CVHS Auditorium at 6pm

 - ONLINE SESSIONS START EVERY MONTH.
-SEPTEMBER to JULY.
+JULY.
 Must be registered by the 1st of the month

 Driver’s Education classes are offered to all those students who have a Learner’s Permit.
 Both morning, afternoon and online classes are offered.
 The classes are held at Cedar Valley High School.
 There are 7 sessions to chose from–5 sessions are during the school year and 2 sessions are throughout the summer.

 The regular 5 sessions of driver’s education meet on Tuesday and Wednesday .
 The morning sessions meet from 6am – 7:30am.
 The afternoon sessions meet from 2:30pm – 4pm.
 Each class session is approximately 8 weeks in length.